xyzesther/chat-sprout/README.md

-### ChatSprout - Grow Your Networking Skills
+### Chat Sprout - Grow Your Networking Skills

 Do you feel anxious at networking events or struggle with making small talk in professional settings?
+Chat Sprout is designed to help students, international students, and newcomers who want to build confidence in social interactions.

+Whether you're attending conferences, industry forums, or interviews, Chat Sprout provides practical tools to help you engage with others seamlessly.

-Chat Sprout prepares you for every networking opportunity.
+Our app is designed to simplify social situations and help you establish meaningful connections in a professional environment.
+With tailored conversation starters, icebreaker topics, and common phrases, Chat Sprout prepares you for every networking opportunity.

 ---